alan-turing-institute/uatk-spc/docs/code_walkthrough.md

 person IDs.

 Third, protocol buffers support limited key types for maps.
-Enumerations can't be used, so we stringify the activity enum.
+Enumerations can't be used, so we use the numeric value for the activity enum.

 We'll evaluate flatbuffers and other alternative encodings.